In this article

 Peppermint also has anti-inflammatory properties.
 It reduces irritation and swelling while soothing your throat.

-In addition, inhaling peppermint steam can treat some symptoms that accompany a sore throat, such as nasal congestion.
+In addition, inhaling peppermint steam can treat some symptoms of a sore throat, such as nasal congestion.

 Before taking any herbal treatments, consult your doctor since they can interfere with prescription drugs.
 They may also not be safe for children, pregnant or nursing women, or people with certain health issues.